Ex-o/singularity-computing/README.md

 # singularity-computing
-Building shit that 99.9% of people take for granted here.
+Building stuff that 99.9% of people take for granted here.